juliomateoslangerak/microscope-metrics/docs/schema/samples/spots_labels_image.md

 # Slot: spots_labels_image

 _Labels image of the argolight segmented spots provided as a 5D numpy array in the order TZYXC.
-Image intensities correspond to roi labels_
+Image intensities correspond to ROI labels_